Downloads & Links for Parents & Teachers

 High-frequency Words in Letters and Sounds

 For Sounds-Write Units 1 to 7.
-These activities are designed to improve right to left directionality, visual discrimination and letter (spelling)/word memory.
+These activities are designed to improve left to right directionality, visual discrimination and letter (spelling)/word memory.
 They can also help with fine motor and hand‐eye coordination.
 Tracking activities are also designed to support the teaching of scanning and locating.
 The students differentiate between nonsense groups of letters and real words.

 The activities can be completed as a whole class activity or individually.
 Some students may need adult support.
 The worksheets can also be divided into smaller activities to meet the students’ needs.
 Timing can be a fun part of the activity.
 Students can race the clock, record their time and then try to beat their time when the activity is next presented to them.